-Interview of RPN #126, revealed knowledge of the broken mobility device and the resident would have to eat dinner in the bed.
-Observation of resident #041 the following day in May 2017, revealed the resident to be in bed, the mobility device not repaired and sitting in the hallway with a note attached to it.
+Interview of RPN #126, revealed knowledge of the broken mobility device and the resident's activities of daily living would have to be altered.
+Observation of resident #041 the following day in May 2017, revealed the mobility device not repaired and sitting in the hallway with a note attached to it.
 Interview with RPN #114 who told the LTCH Inspector the service provider had been in last evening.
 RPN #114 was not aware of why the mobility device had not been repaired or why there was no loaner as promised.
 RN #105 told the LTCH Inspector that the service provider had been in last evening but did not repair the mobility device or leave a loaner mobility device.
-Review of the requisition for repair by the LTCH Inspector did not show any documentation to identify the service provider had been in and/or why there were no repairs completed or a loaner mobility device left for this resident.
-The mobility device was repaired during the last week in May 2017, by the home's service provider.
-The resident had remained in bed for lunch.